 While higher inflation can be challenging terms of managing assets, a major shift in the economic landscape will result in opportunities for asset managers to distinguish themselves from their peers on thought leadership in financial services about what is driving the markets.
 Even for managers with a more conservative investment approach, who don’t necessarily want to speculate wildly about inflationary pressures, there are opportunities to discuss potential ramifications across sectors and asset classes.

 Economists and strategists at asset managers can speak to how different sectors of the US economy are affecting inflationary measures, and what that can mean going forward as supply-demand dynamics evolve.
-Doug Peta, Chief US Investment Strategist at BCA Research, the global independent investment research firm, argued that stocks are in a “goldilocks scenario” in a webinar to clients.
+It’s important to think about the effect of inflation on stocks.
+Doug Peta, Chief US Investment Strategist at BCA Research, the global independent investment research firm, argued that stocks are in a “Goldilocks scenario” in a webinar to clients.
 His views were picked up in this article by Business Insider for a feature article, which highlights his call that the S&P 500 is “more likely to climb 10% and hit 5,000 than suffer a correction.”
-Doug’s view that “inflation should be investors’ biggest concern if the economy starts overheat” adds some temperance to that outlook, although he agrees with the Fed that inflation is likely transitory.
+Doug’s view that “inflation should be investors’ biggest concern if the economy starts to overheat” adds some temperance to that outlook, although he agrees with the Fed that inflation is likely transitory.

 Find your niche

 - How does inflation impact the asset classes/sectors you work directly with?